san601/Cryptography-Bible/Cryptography_note.md

  ![image](https://github.com/user-attachments/assets/ca76bc38-d7ab-48d5-a2a0-bda46d1a23a1)

+`Note: The ShiftRows and MixColumns work together to ensure every byte affects every other byte in the state within just two rounds.
+This creates non-linearity and stop cryptanalysts to attack each byte position in the state matrix separately.`

 There are modes of operation:
 - ECB: simple but can keep the structure of the original data, ciphertexts are the same if encrypted with the same key.